bogdanr/bogdanr.github.io/_posts/2016-12-08-testing-charge-pump-ics.md

 + Charge pumps could be a very decent option where low power is required.
 + LTC1144 is significantly more expensive than the bunch that was tested but it's performance is much better.

+One thing that was brought to my attention is that I didn't mention the voltage drop is huge with our 100 Ohm load.
+After we account for the output resistance in our IC, **if we put 8V in, we will get -3.3V out**.

-Unfortunately I think I need 3 times more current than these can deliver for driving headphones decently.
+Unfortunately I think I need a few times more current than these can deliver for driving headphones decently.
 Even though I could parallel more charge pumps ICs, I will also consider LT1054.
 If that doesn't work perhaps I will have to consider a switching power supply with an inductor.